ramenengine/RamenEngine/README.md

 1. Download or clone [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) into your project folder.
 See the README for supported platforms and installation instructions.
 1. Download or clone Ramen into your project folder (as a subfolder `ramen/`). `git clone https://github.com/RogerLevy/ramen.git`
+1. Download and install [SwiftForth](https://www.forth.com/download/) (currently required) and optionally [Komodo Edit](https://www.activestate.com/komodo-ide/downloads/edit).
-1. Documentation is available at [Github Pages](http://rogerlevy.github.com/ramen).
+1. Documentation is hosted on [Github Pages](http://rogerlevy.github.com/ramen). (in-progress)
 1. Start your Forth system and check out the included examples in the ex/ folder.
 (E.g. `sf include ramen/ex/exdepth` on SwiftForth.)
 1. There is also some stuff in the test/ directory.